Myorignl/Final_Project-/README.md

 * Undetermined Which to Use: Tableau or User Interface

 ## Github

-- Branches created in thw repository for each individual team member
+  * Repository Created with individual branches for each team member
-- Team Member (Bethany) handles merges into main branch
+  * Assigned team member handling merges into the main branch
-- Exchange of files ie. new csv files created via SQL are exchanged via individual branch.
-- Each team mmber is responsible to submit required commits into their individual branch prior to due date/time
+  * Each idividual is responsible to submit required commits into their repository by due date

-## Machine Learning Model
+## Machine Learning

-   * Machine Learning Models: SkiKit-Learn
-   * Data Cleaning for ML models
-   * The hosting platform will be utilized on Github.
+SkiKit-Learn is the selected Machine Learning Module that will be used during this project.
+The hosting platform will be utilized on Github.
+Models and Strategies used include the following:

+- Linear Regression
+- Balanced Random Forest Classifier
+- Easy Ensemble AdaBoost Classifier
+- Oversampling
+- SMOTE Oversampling
+- Undersampling
+- Combination (Over and Under) Sampling

-#### Pre-Processing, Data Cleaning, Errors and Solutions
+### Pre-Processing, Data Cleaning, Errors and Solutions

 Below is a sample of some of the errors that were incurred when cleaning our data: